tmr08c/tmr08c.github.io/content/blog/2020/06/writing-more-while-remote/index.md

 categories: ['writing', 'remote work']
 ---

 At the time of writing, many people across the world are forced to work from home as a result of the [COVID-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic).
-This sudden transition to working from home is a major change for most people.
+This sudden transition to working from home is a major change for most.
 There are, however, some people for which remote working is a part of their normal workflow.
 Fortunately for those of us that are experiencing this as new territory, those with experience are sharing their knowledge.
 One of the topics that I've seen advice given around is managing communication and interruptions.

 When in an office, I would sometimes worry about the [cost of interruptions and context switching](https://blog.rescuetime.com/context-switching/), but it was easy (and therefore common) to simply walk over to a co-worker and interrupt them with a question.
 Since remote workers have an additional barrier to the impromptu, in-person interruptions, many seem to use it to their advantage to develop less disruptive practices around communicating as a team.